The gun laws in America are making headlines again after two attacks in Texas and Ohio.

 Barack Obama, who was president of the US before Donald Trump, said that not being able to deal with gun control was the greatest frustration of his time in the job.

-But the current president Donald Trump says he supports gun owners' rights.
+But the current president Donald Trump has said he supports gun owners' rights.

 "Let me make a simple promise," Mr Trump said in April 2017.
 "I will never, ever infringe on the right of the people to keep and bear arms."